IqramZargar/Task-Manager-API/README.md

 📄 License
 This project is open-source and free to use.

 🤝 Contributing
 Pull requests are welcome.
-For major changes, open an issue first to discuss what you would like to change.
+For major changes, open an issue first to discuss what you'd like to change.